netkicorp/netkidocs/onboard_id_theme_v2.md

 # OnboardID SDK - Theming Guide

 Customize the OnboardID SDK to match your brand identity.
-This guide covers all available theming options for iOS, Android, and Flutter platforms.
+This guide covers all available theming options for iOS, Android, Flutter, and React Native platforms.

 ---